tldr-pages/tldr/pages/common/gpg2.md

 `gpg2 --symmetric {{path/to/doc.txt}}`

-- Decrypt a specified file, writing the result to the standard output:
+- Decrypt a specified file, writing the result to `stdout`:

 `gpg2 --decrypt {{path/to/doc.txt.gpg}}`